Skip to main content

 LOX-1 is expressed on macrophages, dendritic cells, endothelial cells, platelets, smooth muscle cells, and adipocytes.
 It binds oxLDL, some bacteria (through their negatively charged cell walls), and even apoptotic cells.
 Figure \(\PageIndex{34}\) shows an interactive iCn3D model of the extracellular C-type lectin-like domain of dimeric human Lox-1 (1YPQ)

 A disulfide bridge connects the dimer in this structure.
 The two monomers are shown in gray spheres.
-They come together to form a heart-like structure A series of arginines (with blue spheres for the surface Ns and labeled) are shown in the cradle of the heart shape.
+They come together to form a heart-like structure.
+A series of arginines (with blue spheres for the surface Ns and labeled) is shown in the cradle of the heart shape.
 These most likely interact with the oxidized apoprotein B of the oxLDL.
-Other blue (N) and red (O) spheres near each other can form salt bridges and may interact with zwitterion heads of LDL surface lipids such as phosphatidylcholine, sphingomyelin, or phosphatidylethanolamine.
+Other blue (N) and red (O) spheres near each other can form salt bridges and interact with the zwitterion heads of LDL surface lipids, such as phosphatidylcholine, sphingomyelin, or phosphatidylethanolamine.

 Figure \(\PageIndex{35}\) shows an interactive iCn3D model of an AlphaFold predicted model of human oxidized LDL receptor - LOX (P78380)

 The yellow spacefill indicates the transmembrane segment.
-Rotate the model along the long axis, and one face of the top domain has a red (negative electrostatic potential) face while the opposite side has a blue (positive potential).
+Rotate the model along its long axis, and one face of the top domain shows a red (negative electrostatic potential) face, while the opposite side shows a blue (positive potential) face.

 Oxidative Modification of DNA

-Significant evidence suggests oxygen free radicals are linked to aging and diseases.
-Mutations caused by hydroxylation reactions (presumably from the generation of hydroxyl free radicals, as shown above) can lead to cancer.
-A particularly nasty reaction is the hydroxy radical insertion into DNA bases.
+Significant evidence suggests oxygen-free radicals are linked to aging and diseases.
+Mutations caused by hydroxylation reactions (presumably generated by hydroxyl free radicals, as shown above) can lead to cancer.
+A particularly nasty reaction is the insertion of a hydroxyl radical into DNA bases.
 Figure \(\PageIndex{36}\) shows the hydroxylation at position 8 of guanine to produce 8-oxy-G and at positions 5 and 6 in thymine.

 Figure \(\PageIndex{36}\): Hydroxylation of G and T bases by the hydroxyl free radical

 Mitochondrial DNA is more susceptible to oxidation than is nuclear DNA.
-The human mitochondrium has a small genome (16.5 Kb compared to the nuclear genome of 3 Gb), which codes 13 protein subunits involved in respiration, 22 tRNAs, and two ribosomal RNAs.
-(The mitochondria presumably are vestiges of a bacteria that invaded an early cell and established a symbiotic relationship with the cell).
-There is an inverse correlation of oxidized mitochondrial DNA [8-oxoG] with the maximal life span of an organism, but this correlation is not seen with nuclear DNA.
-Presumably, the nuclear DNA is somewhat protected from oxidative damage since it is bound to histone proteins (which form nucleosome core particles with DNA) and by DNA repair enzymes.
+The human mitochondrial genome is small (16.5 kb compared to the nuclear genome of 3 Gb) and encodes 13 protein subunits involved in respiration, 22 tRNAs, and two ribosomal RNAs.
+(The mitochondria presumably are vestiges of a bacterium that invaded an early cell and established a symbiotic relationship with the cell.
+There is an inverse correlation between oxidized mitochondrial DNA [8-oxoG] and the maximal life span of an organism, but this correlation is not observed with nuclear DNA.
+Presumably, the nuclear DNA is somewhat protected from oxidative damage because it is bound to histone proteins (which form nucleosome core particles with DNA) and to DNA repair enzymes.
 DNA repair enzymes encoded in the nucleus are found in the mitochondria, and mitochondrial DNA is packaged with mitochondrial transcription factor A (TFAM).
 Examination of human bladder, head and neck, and lung primary tumors reveals a high frequency of mitochondrial DNA mutations.
-In addition, most dioxygen use by the cell occurs in the mitochondria.
-Hence, this organelle probably faces the highest concentration of toxic oxygen reduction products.
-Recently, the crystal structure of an enzyme, adenine DNA glycosylase (MutY), that repairs 8-oxyG modified DNA has been determined in complex with the oxidatively damaged DNA.
-If not repaired, the 8-oxyG base pairs with adenine instead of cytosine, causing a GC to AT mutation on DNA replication.
+In addition, most cellular dioxygen use occurs in the mitochondria.
+Hence, this organelle probably encounters the highest concentration of toxic oxygen-reduction products.
+Recently, the crystal structure of an enzyme, adenine DNA glycosylase (MutY), that repairs 8-oxoG-modified DNA, has been determined in complex with the oxidatively damaged DNA.
+If not repaired, the 8-oxoG base pairs with adenine instead of cytosine, causing a GC-to-AT mutation during DNA replication.

 Figure \(\PageIndex{37}\) shows an interactive iCn3D model of adenine mispaired with 8-oxoguanine by MutY adenine DNA glycosylase (1RRQ)

 Although oxidative damage in mitochondria clearly can promote premature aging, other independent mechanisms may also.
-Kujoth et al. developed a mouse model that expressed a mutant form of mitochondrial DNA polymerase that was defective in the proofreading activity of the enzyme.
+Kujoth et al. developed a mouse model expressing a mutant form of mitochondrial DNA polymerase defective in proofreading activity.
 These mice displayed premature aging but showed no increased levels of oxidized mitochondrial lipids or hydroxylated G residues in mitochondrial DNA.
-They did show significant activation of a cytosolic enzyme called caspase-3, which, when active, leads to the programmed death of cells (a process called apoptosis).
+They showed significant activation of a cytosolic enzyme called caspase-3, which, when active, triggers programmed cell death (apoptosis).
 This calcium-activated aspartic acid protease (with an active site Asp) is activated by binding mitochondrial cytochrome C that has "leaked" into the cytoplasm from its normal location in the intermembrane space in mitochondria.
-The process is usually associated with DNA damage (mutations, fragmentation) that would arise if the proofreading function of DNA polymerase was defective.
+The process is usually associated with DNA damage (mutations, fragmentation) that would arise if the proofreading function of DNA polymerase were defective.
 This was indeed found in these mice.

 Beneficial Oxidation of Proteins: Oxidative Burst in Macrophages

 There are cases in which oxidative damage to protein and lipids is desirable.
-One example involves the role of macrophages in the immune system in eliminating foreign microorganisms.
+One example involves the role of macrophages in the immune system, which eliminate foreign microorganisms.
 When macrophages recognize and engulf microbes, one mechanism deployed to kill the microorganism is oxidative damage.
-The stimulated macrophages undergo an oxidative burst, which leads to increased oxygen utilization.
+Stimulated macrophages undergo an oxidative burst, leading to increased oxygen consumption.
 One outcome of this is the generation of ROS.
 Activating the ROS-generating system can also kill the macrophage (which is OK).

 In addition, immune function decreases with age.
-This probably also occurs through damage from ROS.
+This probably also occurs due to ROS damage.
 Oxidative stress and irradiation also shorten telomeres at the end of chromosomes.
 They are enriched in guanine bases with many repeats (thousands) of TTAGGG sequences and, hence, are susceptible to oxidation.
-However, as you might expect, macrophages have developed ways to limit self-damage by ROS.
+However, as you might expect, macrophages have developed mechanisms to limit ROS-mediated self-damage.

 In the presence of ROS, the macrophage or mitochondrial kinase Mst1/2 is recruited to their respective membranes from the cytosol.
-The enzyme acts as a ROS sensor and "attenuator" through the phosphorylation and stabilization of a protein Keap1 that binds to a transcription factor Nrf2 (also called NFE2L2), a transcription factor.
+The enzyme acts as a ROS sensor and "attenuator" by phosphorylating and stabilizing the protein Keap1, which binds to the transcription factor Nrf2 (also called NFE2L2).
 When bound to unphosphorylated Keap1, the transcription factor Nrf2 is a target for proteolysis.
 Keap1 phosphorylation prevents its binding to Nrf2.
-Free Nrf2 then can translocate to the nucleus where it promotes transcription of antioxidant proteins such as glutamate-cysteine ligase catalytic subunit (Gclc), which catalyzes the first step and rate-limiting step of glutathione (g-glutamyl-cysteinyl-glycine) synthesis.
+Free Nrf2 can then translocate to the nucleus, where it promotes transcription of antioxidant proteins such as glutamate-cysteine ligase catalytic subunit (Gclc), which catalyzes the first and rate-limiting step of glutathione (γ-glutamyl-cysteinyl-glycine) synthesis.
 These processes are illustrated in Figure \(\PageIndex{38}\).

 Figure \(\PageIndex{38}\): A proposed working model for kinases Mst1/2 sense ROS and maintain cellular redox balance by modulating the stability of Nrf2.
 Wang, P., Geng, J., Gao, J. et al. Macrophage achieves self-protection against oxidative stress-induced aging through the Mst-Nrf2 axis.
 Nat Commun 10, 755 (2019). https://doi.org/10.1038/s41467-019-08680-6.
 Creative Commons Attribution 4.0 International License. http://creativecommons.org/licenses/by/4.0/.